thomrommens/simplefactory/ad-ip-acg/CONTRIBUTE.md

-- apply different set of IP ACGs to a different directory (bow, all directories get the same IP ACGs applied).
+- apply different set of IP ACGs to a different directory (now, all directories get the same IP ACGs applied).

+- delete a specified set of IP ACGs
+(now, all are deleted)